spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuideOLD.md

 ### Step 1 - Get a Server

 Righto!
 Let’s get started.
 Choosing where to set up a Service Node is the biggest choice you will make when running a Service Node.
 There are a number of things to consider.
-Because you will be locking up funds indefinitly, you will want to ensure that your server has:
+Because you will be locking up funds for 30 days (2 days for testnet) at a time, you will want to ensure that your server has:

 -   A stable, relatively fast connection to be able to respond to ping requests to avoid being booted off the network.